Hugo Rifkind: Early life and education

-Hugo Rifkind was born in 1977 in Edinburgh, the son of the Conservative Party politician Sir Malcolm Rifkind and his wife Edith, daughter of Jewish Polish airforce engineer Joseph Steinberg, who was imprisoned in Siberia after the annexation of Poland and lost his first wife and daughter.
+Hugo Rifkind was born in in Edinburgh, the son of the Conservative Party politician Malcolm Rifkind (of Lithuanian-Jewish descent) and his wife Edith, daughter of Polish-Jewish airforce engineer Joseph Steinberg, who was imprisoned in Siberia after the annexation of Poland and lost his first wife and daughter.

-Rifkind was educated at the independent Loretto School in Musselburgh, near Edinburgh, where, he has written, he was the only Jewish pupil.
-He also attended George Watson's College in Edinburgh before reading philosophy at Emmanuel College, Cambridge.
+Rifkind was educated at the private Loretto School in Musselburgh, near Edinburgh, where, he has written, he was the only Jewish pupil.
+He also attended George Watson's College in Edinburgh.
+He read philosophy at Emmanuel College, Cambridge.